-Non-Real Estate innovative Activities are defined as “QLICIs made for non-Real Estate Activities, such as working capital, inventory or equipment purchase, as long as no part of the QLICI was used for Real Estate Activities.”
-Per the CY2018 Allocation Application Glossary of Terms, Real Estate Activities “refers to the development (including construction of new facilities and rehabilitation/enhancement of existing facilities), acquisition, management or leasing of real estate by a business.”
+Non-Real Estate innovative investments are defined as “QLICIs made for non-Real Estate Activities, such as working capital, inventory or equipment purchase, as long as no part of the QLICI was used for Real Estate Activities.”
+Per the CY2019 Allocation Application Glossary of Terms, Real Estate Activities “refers to the development (including construction of new facilities and rehabilitation/enhancement of existing facilities), acquisition, management or leasing of real estate by a business.”
 Financing for activities not considered Real Estate Activities are considered non-Real Estate Activities.

 If the Applicant commits to investing in Federal Indian Reservations, Off- Reservation Trust Lands, Hawaiian Home Lands, and Alaska Native Village Statistical Areas, how can the Applicant identify whether potential NMTC investments are located in these areas?